23 June 2020

 George was sent to England at the age of nine in 1836, and was admitted to Rugby in 1842 under Archibald Tait, later Archbishop of Canterbury.
 He then studied classics in Trinity College Oxford, graduating BA and proceeding MA in 1859.

 At first, Cox was sympathetic to the Oxford Movement, and in 1850 he was ordained by Bishop Samuel Wilberforce of Oxford.
 He was a curate at Salcombe Regis, and in 1851 became the English chaplain in Gibraltar.
-However, Bishop George Tomlinson of Gibraltar, did not approve of his High Church views, and Cox left for South Africa with John William Colenso, who became Bishop of Natal in 1853.
+However, Bishop George Tomlinson of Gibraltar did not approve of his High Church views, and Cox left for South Africa with John William Colenso, who became Bishop of Natal in 1853.

-On his return to England in 1854, Cox became curate of Saint Paul’s, Exeter, then spent a year (1859-1860) he as a teacher at Cheltenham (1859-1860).
+On his return to England in 1854, Cox became curate of Saint Paul’s, Exeter, then spent a year (1859-1860) as a teacher in Cheltenham (1859-1860).
 Meanwhile, his religious principles completely changed, largely under the influence of historical study.
 In January 1858, he published a paper in the Edinburgh Review on Milman’s History of Latin Christianity that illustrates the development of his views on Broad Church lines.

 Cox supported Colenso’s views on biblical criticism and his struggle over his episcopal status in South Africa.
 He defended Colenso in a long correspondence with FD Maurice, and warmly supported Colenso when he was back in England (1863-1865).

-When Colonel Edmund Cox died in 1877, Cox claimed to succeed him in the title of baronet in the Cox family of Dunmanway, and started using the titular prefix, calling himself Sir George William Cox.
+When Colonel Edmund Cox died in 1877, Cox claimed to succeed him in the title of baronet in the Cox family of Dunmanway, and started using the titular prefix, calling himself the Revd Sir George William Cox.

 Cox’s friendship with Colenso provided material for The Life of Bishop John William Colenso, DD, Bishop of Natal, which he published as Sir GW Cox in 1888.
 That year, he also published a short vindication of Colenso’s views in The Church of England and the Teaching of Bishop Colenso.